The Best Things to Do in Reus, Spain

 Plaça Prim

-At Plaça Prim you can see what an important role Reus once played as a commercial center in Catalonia.
-The pompous arcades along one side give the square its flair!
-The square is named after General Joan Prim i Prats, who was born in Reus and fell victim to an assassination attempt in 1870 while later serving as Spanish Prime Minister.
+At Plaça Prim, you can see the important role Reus once played as a trading center in Catalonia.
+The pompous arcades along one side give the square a truly stately flair!
+The square is named after General Joan Prim i Prats, who was born in Reus and fell victim to an assassination attempt in 1870 during his later office as Spanish Prime Minister.

 Reus sights Plaça Prim with Teatre Fortuny